Separating the linearized Einstein equations in the background of a Kerr black hole: Introduction

+In this paper, I explicitly construct such an operator and show with concrete examples that it can be used to help separate the linearized Einstein equations in Kerr.
+Two explicit solutions of $f^{(\lambda wm)}_{\mu\nu}$ have been found showing how each metric component depends on the functions $R(r)$ and $P(x)$, which is the key to reduce the linearized Einstein equations in Kerr to the two ordinary differential equations in \eqref{eom.master}.

-In the following, all covariant derivatives are defined with the background metric (\ref{metric.kerr}), and a prime on any function always means a derivative with respect to the corresponding argument of that function.
-The coordinates are numbered according to the sequence $\{t,r,x,\phi\}\,$.
+In the following, all covariant derivatives are defined with the background metric (\ref{metric.kerr}), a prime on any function always means a derivative with respect to the corresponding argument of the function, and the coordinates are numbered according to the sequence $\{t,r,x,\phi\}\,$.